sprasadhpy/myAInotes/Panacea.md

 V^T = \begin{bmatrix} 0.58 & 0.58 & 0.58 \\ -0.58 & 0.71 & 0.57 \\ 0.58 & -0.0 & -0.69 \end{bmatrix}
 \]

+## Embedding the Preference Vector

 Suppose we have a preference vector \( \lambda \) representing user preferences.
-For simplicity let’s assume \( \lambda \) has two dimensions for "helpfulness" and "conciseness" with values:
+For simplicity, let’s assume \( \lambda \) has two dimensions for "helpfulness" and "conciseness" with values:

 \[
 \lambda = [0.8, 0.2]